typedb/typedb-ml/examples/kgcn/animal_trade/README.md

 ##### Picking new samples
 To pick different sample concepts to use for training/evaluation/prediction you need to:
 - Force the `feed-dict`s to re-generate by deleting the saved files (as above)
-- Use a fresh version of `grakn-animaltrade`, since the present one has had the supervised labels deleted!
+- Use a fresh version of `grakn-1.5.2-animaltrade`, since the present one has had the supervised labels deleted!